 2. After a five-year holding period

-3. Some exceptions include first-time home purchase up to $10,000, college expenses, and birth or adoption expenses
+5. Some exceptions include first-time home purchase up to $10,000, birth or adoption expenses up to $5,000, and higher education expenses

 When must I start taking distributions from a Roth IRA?

-The tax law’s minimum distribution rules for traditional IRA owners over age 72 (or 70½ for those born before July 1, 1949) don’t apply to Roth IRAs.
+The tax law’s minimum distribution rules for traditional IRA owners over age 73 don’t apply to Roth IRAs.
 So, you can keep your money in a Roth IRA as long as you want.

 What if I already have a traditional IRA?
 Am I allowed to switch it over to a Roth IRA?